 After a tour of Cienfuegos with a local guide, it’s off to the Bay of Pigs.
 Spoiler: there are no pigs.
 But, you will learn about the failed U.S. invasion of 1961 and dive in to the bay itself to explore its incredible underwater ecosystem.

 - Watch a performance by the Cienfuegos Choir as you walk the city.

-- Snorkel (or just float, whatever) around the bay’s coral reefs and colorful marine life.
+- Snorkel (or just float, whatever) around coral reefs and colorful marine life.

 - Get a fascinating history lesson from the Cuban perspective at the Bay of Pigs museum.

-- Catch up with a local marine biologist for a deep dive (ha) on the bay’s ecosystem.
+- Receive a deep dive (ha) on the bay’s ecosystem.